 Paper #1 focuses on the raw materials used in rubber production, the physical properties of a fender and their correlation with the compound’s composition.
 Download White Paper 1 - Compounding (available in English, French, Spanish, Swedish and Polish).

 Paper #2 examines the complex interaction between materials and their processing, presenting the various available mixing devices.
-Download White Paper 2 - Mixing (available in English, Spanish, Swedish).
+Download White Paper 2 - Mixing (available in English, French, Spanish, Swedish).